MerlijnVH/merlijnvanholder.com/content/posts/ludum-dare-30-tribe-of-the-giant/index.md

 - Game Dev
 ---

-Ludum Dare is a fantastic challenge: [make a game from scratch in 48 hours](https://ludumdare.com/compo/ludum-dare-30/?action=preview&uid=14952).
+Ludum Dare is a fantastic challenge: [make a game from scratch in 48 hours](https://ludumdare.com/).
 Every year more people join, resulting in thousands of entries by the end of the weekend.
 This was my second time participating.

 Running into time-wasting problems is dangerous when you only have two days.
 Preparing before you start is key.
 While there's some value in learning new software under pressure, it's better to use tools you already know: the C# programming language, Blender, and Unity in my case.
-Prepare your work environment before the weekend starts, too.
+Prepare your work environment before the weekend starts.
 I set up [Chronolapse](https://code.google.com/archive/p/chronolapse/) to capture [a timelapse](https://www.youtube.com/watch?v=PuTk-GsvBXs) and OBS for livestreaming on Twitch.
 Avoid nasty surprises once you start, nothing derails a jam like broken software.

 ## Saturday – Stuck